Setup Atmos Pro

 # For example, pull requests opened, synchronize, and reopened will trigger plan workflows.

-# Whereas pull requests merged will trigger apply workflows
+# Whereas pull requests merged will trigger apply workflows.

 on: